mohsendj/DAMS/README.md

 The system must provide graphical interfaces that allow the management of hardware equipment such as camera, positioner, gain etc...
 - Privilege management
 The system must be able to distinguish and classify users and provide services according to these types as administrator, user, observer.

-## Contributing
-If you want others to contribute to your project, provide guidelines on how to do so.
-Include information about the preferred workflow, coding standards, and any other relevant details.

-## License
-Specify the license under which your project is distributed.
-For example, you can use the MIT License, GNU General Public License (GPL), or any other open-source license.